Last Updated on October 2, 2023 by Kyle Whitley

 So I don’t know about you, but when I run my leaf blower, I am usually running it full throttle.
 Running a battery powered leaf blower at full throttle eats up a batteries capacity.
 So you will want to choose a battery powered leaf blower that has a larger capacity or ability to add multiple batteries.
 The longer the runtime, the more work you can accomplish at one time, without having to recharge.

 Some of the newer blowers either come with large batteries or they give you the option to add multiple batteries.
 This is especially important in the backpack style battery powered leaf blowers because they have more powerful motors and they tend to deplete the batteries faster.

 It is best if you have at least one or maybe two extra batteries on hand, so that you can finish your work without having to wait for the batteries to be recharged.

-Key features to look for in a battery powered leaf blower
+Key features of what to look for in a battery operated leaf blower

 Here are a few of the key features that I think a consumer would want to consider when you’re trying to determine what to look for in a battery operated leaf blower